-Is This Genuine Turquoise?
+Is this Genuine Turquoise?

 The mineral turquoise is formed when water gradually seeps through a host rock, where it interacts with copper, iron or aluminum over a period of thousands of years, producing a hard gemstone that can range in color from shades of green, yellow and blue.
 Other minerals in the turquoise often create lines — or ‘matrix’ — in black, brown and other colors.